skilleven/clickomat/README.md

 The purpose of Clickomat is to map the sometimes relatively long python commands from pyautogui with short, single-line commands that are processed in a simple text list.

+### Coming up in 0.3.3:

+**lookup**: Multiple targets possible
+**blacklist:** Define target(s) which abort complete script immediately if found.
+**whitelist:** Define target(s) which HAVE TO BE visible on screen.
+If not, script is also aborded immediately.

+These functions will be executed as separate threads which means they will not slow down the performans of the main running section.

+**pop:** User defined popup messages.

 <br><br>